Property Survey

 Can a property survey help with negotiation?

 Potentially, yes.
 If your survey identifies defects or repair concerns, you may decide to ask further questions, obtain quotes, renegotiate or request specialist advice before proceeding.
+A Level 3 Building Survey may be particularly useful where estimated repair costs are required.

 Is a property survey the same as a mortgage valuation?